 |JRNL 310, JRNL 311, JRNL 313, JRNL 332, JRNL 337, JRNL 412, JRNL 413, JRNL 434, JRNL 495, and two JRNL electives.|

 |Sports Media Reporting: RTD 321, JRNL 310, JRNL 311, JRNL 312, JRNL 332, JRNL 335 or JRNL 396, JRNL 434, JRNL 481, JRNL 488 plus two JRNL electives.
 Sports Media Promotion: RTD 321, JRNL 301, JRNL 302, JRNL 304, JRNL 310, JRNL 335 or JRNL 396, JRNL 407, JRNL 481, JRNL 488 plus two JRNL electives.|

 1 (72 must be outside mass communications fields)

 The School of Journalism offers a three-year graduation plan for students entering the program as freshmen.
 Students who attempt to pursue this plan will successfully complete an average of 40 credit hours per academic year.
 For more information, please contact the School of Journalism academic advisor.

 A total of 15 hours of journalism courses at the 300 level or higher, at least one of which must be a writing course (JRNL 302 or JRNL 310), constitutes a minor for nonjournalism majors.
 All courses for minors in Journalism must be completed with a grade of C or higher.

-Journalism minors can emphasize any of our specializations, i.e. Advertising, News Editorial, Photojournalism, Sports Media, or Journalism and Mass Communication.
+Journalism minors can emphasize any of our specializations, i.e. Advertising and Integrated Marketing Communications, News Editorial, Photojournalism, Sports Media, or Journalism and Mass Communication.
 The School’s academic advisor is available to assist students in designing a minor emphasis.